-Application Procedures for Degree- or Certificate-Seeking Students - Individuals interested in pursuing a graduate degree or certificate at the University of Central Missouri can contact the Graduate and International Student Services (GISS) office for an application and program information.
-Domestic graduate students may apply for admission here.
-International undergraduate and graduate students may apply for admission here.
+Application Procedures for Degree- or Certificate-Seeking Students - Individuals interested in pursuing a graduate degree or certificate at the University of Central Missouri can contact the Graduate and International Student Services office for an application and program information.
+Domestic students may apply for admission here.
+International students may apply for admission here.
 All application materials should be received by the Graduate and International Student Services office at least three weeks prior to the beginning of the semester in which the student wishes to register.

 All degree-seeking applicants must:

 - Submit an application for admission to the Graduate and International Student Services office;